Sheena Govan: Biography

 Sheena Govan claimed to teach her students to do everything perfectly and with great love, "unto the Lord."
-She was also, however, known to subject them to arbitrary orders, such as insisting that Maclean clean her rooms for her; later, she directed Peter Caddy to abandon Eileen and their baby and take a menial hotel job in Ireland, while Govan took personal custody of the baby herself.
+She was also, however, known to subject them to arbitrary orders, such as insisting that Maclean clean her rooms for her.
+Their friend Dorothy Maclean later recalled that Sheena at some point declared that she was no longer her husband's "other half", and that soon Peter would meet his "true partner".
+After Peter and Eileen Caddy started living together, Sheena then directed Peter Caddy to abandon Eileen and their baby and take a menial hotel job in Ireland, while Govan took personal custody of the baby herself.
 Peter Caddy later suggested that "she was beginning to become unhinged".

-Soon the group disbanded, as Peter and Eileen rebelled against her and came together, they were already living together with Sheena's approval, and had two sons.
+Soon the group disbanded, as Peter and Eileen rebelled against her and came together (they were already living together with Sheena's approval) and had two sons.
 Sheena left for a remote country cottage near Glenfinnan, and eventually moved to Isle of Mull, near Iona, West Scotland, where others followed her.
 As she became more directive of the lives of those around her, her informal group, received some coverage in the Scottish newspapers (Daily Record, Sunday Mail, Scottish Daily Express) in 1957, who dubbed it as the 'Nameless Ones', while Sheena was called "the woman Messiah".
 Though by 1957, things changed irrevocably, and the other members had regrouped at Glasgow by themselves, as Eileen and Caddy, now married, found jobs at Cluny Hill Hotel near Forres (four miles from Findhorn village), Maclean joined them as the hotel's secretary and soon all parted ways with Sheena.